umd-lib/dspace-angular/README-DRUM.md

 - Node v12.x, v14.x or v16.x
 - npm >= v5.x
 - yarn == v1.x
-- Ensure that the DRUM API is up and running by following the instructions at <https://github.com/umd-lib/DSpace/tree/drum-develop>
+- Ensure that the DRUM API is up and running by following the instructions at <https://github.com/umd-lib/DSpace/tree/drum-main>

 ## Development Setup

+This repository uses the "GitHub Flow" branching model, with "drum-main" as the main branch for DRUM development.

 1. Clone the Git repository and switch to the directory:

     ```bash
-    git clone -b drum-develop git@github.com:umd-lib/dspace-angular.git drum-ui
+    git clone -b drum-main git@github.com:umd-lib/dspace-angular.git drum-ui
     cd drum-ui
     ```